 Online identity theft can come as a result of the theft or loss of data.
-Identities are used for the unauthorised acquisition of knowledge, sending spam, the distribution of malware or other harmful purposes.
-It is therefore important to counteract this theft as quickly as possible in order to limit the damage.
+Identities are used for the unauthorised acquisition of knowledge, sending spam, the distribution of malware or for other harmful purposes.
+It is, therefore, important to counteract this theft as quickly as possible to limit the damage.

 Generally speaking, identity theft arises from the theft of the victim’s authentication data.

 To defend yourself against identity theft, it is important to find out how your authentication data was lost: